Angana N. Shah, MD

 Laser Treatment

-This is an ambulatory procedure performed in the laser suite in our Flemington office.
+This is an ambulatory procedure performed in the laser suite at our Flemington office.
 It is recommended that a family member drive you for this appointment, as dilation is required.
-Laser is performed for many retinal conditions including diabetes, macular degeneration, retinal holes and retinal tears.
+Laser is performed for many retinal conditions including diabetes, macular degeneration, retinal holes, and retinal tears.
 These procedures are typically pain free.
-Frequently you can resume all of your normal activities afterwards.
+You can resume most of your normal activities afterwards.

 Intravitreal Injections

-We offer treatment for wet macular degeneration vein occlusion and diabetic retinopathy.
-These injections in the eye block growth of abnormal vessels and alleviate swelling in the retina.
-There is usually minimal pain.
-Treatments are given at 6 week intervals and there is a 1 week follow-up appointment.
-Medications include Avastin, Eyelea, Lucentis, Macugen, Triessence, and others.
+We offer treatment for wet macular degeneration, vein occlusion, and diabetic retinopathy.
+Medications, such as Avastin, Eylea, Lucentis, Triesence, and others, are injected in the eye to block growth of abnormal vessels and alleviate swelling in the retina.
+Injections are given with topical anesthesia, so there is usually minimal pain.
+Treatments are started monthly and then extended, as needed.

 Surgery

-Dr. Shah performs retinal surgeries at Capital Health Medical Center, Hopewell, New Jersey campus.
+Dr. Shah performs retinal surgery at Capital Health Medical Center in Pennington, New Jersey.
 Most surgeries are done on an outpatient basis.